RMerl/asuswrt-merlin/README-merlin.txt

            this conflict.
 This means everyone must re-enable their OpenVPN server instance after upgrading from any version before 376.50.
+  - FIXED: dnsmasq would run out of available leases if you had a very small DHCP pool combined with many out-of-pool reservations.
+Now the limit will be either 253 or the pool size, whichever is the largest (Asus issue)
+  - FIXED: SSHD port forwarding couldn't be configured
+  - FIXED: DHCP log spam when using IPv6 with a Windows 8 client (patch by pinwing)
+  - FIXED: snmp exposes a lot of sensitive information such as login credentials, therefore all the custom Asus MIBs have been disabled.
+  - FIXED: Very long SSIDs with special characters/spaces in them would be shown as "undefined" in the banner.

 376.49_5 (9-Jan-2015)